Black bear provides excitement for motorists and others near Forbes Crossing in Foxboro

-FOXBORO -- A black bear found its way to a patch of woods at a busy rotary at Forbes Crossing off Foxborough Boulevard, providing a window to wildlife for motorists and others Friday morning.
+A black bear found its way to a patch of woods at a busy rotary at Forbes Crossing off Foxborough Boulevard Friday morning, providing a window to wildlife for motorists and others.

 Emily Barry, 31, who lives at The Sylvan apartments on Fisher Street, was with her friend, Samantha Oliveira, 31, coming through the rotary from Wendy’s in Mansfield when they spotted the bear.